On Evaluating The Performance of Watermarked Machine-Generated Texts Under Adversarial Attacks: Watermarks

 \subsection{Post-text Watermarks}

 Post-text watermarks constitute a category of schemes wherein watermarks are appended to existing texts.
 The predominant approach for this type of watermark involves the modification of the existing text to incorporate the watermarking information.
-We implement three watermark schemes belonging to this category in this paper, and we divided the three watermarks into two categories which are Format-based watermark and Lexical-based watermark according to the granularity of modifications.
+We implemented three watermark schemes belonging to this category in this paper, and we divided the three watermarks into two categories which are Format-based watermark and Lexical-based watermark according to the granularity of modifications.

-\mypara{Format-based watermark} The Format-based watermark derives from a image watermark technology~\cite{article_image}.
-It does not modify the content of text but changes the format of text that are imperceptible for human, thereby implement the watermark injection.
+\mypara{Format-based watermark} The Format-based watermark derives from an image watermark technology~\cite{article_image}.
+It does not modify the content of text but changes the format of text that are imperceptible for humans, thereby implementing the watermark injection.

 \begin{itemize} \item \textbf{WHITEMARK}~\cite{sato2023embarrassingly} exploits the fact that the Unicode of text has several codepoints for whitespace.
-They can replaces the origin whitespace (e.g. U+0020) to another new whitespace (e.g. U+2004) without degrading the quality of text.
+They can replace the origin whitespace (e.g. U+0020) with another new whitespace (e.g. U+2004) without degrading the quality of the text.
 The watermark can be detected by calculating the probability of new whitespace. \item \textbf{UniSpaCh}~\cite{UniSpaCh} propose a text-based data hiding method for Microsoft Word documents.
 In their method, they leverage the whitespace between words and replace it with different Unicode space characters without degrading text quality.
 This approach can be considered a format-based watermarking technique for text.
 During the detection process, they assess the number of replaced space characters and compare the results against a predefined threshold. \end{itemize}

-\mypara{Lexical-based watermark} This catergory of watermarks apply word-level modifications by replacing the random sampling words with other candidate synonyms without affecting the structure of the whole sentence.
-This category of watermarks will be more imperceptible for human but will induce a large consumption for time and computing resources.
+\mypara{Lexical-based watermark} This category of watermarks applies word-level modifications by replacing the random sampling words with other candidate synonyms without affecting the structure of the whole sentence.
+This category of watermarks will be more imperceptible for humans but will induce a large consumption of time and computing resources.